 |Learn more about the benefits of a paid subscription to BRENDA|

 and abstracts.
-Search terms for enzyme names, organism names, localization, and sources and tissues
+Search terms for enzyme names and organism names are compiled from BRENDA and

-The AMENDA supplement is freely accessible for academic users.
+The FRENDA supplement is freely accessible for academic users.
 Commercial use requires a license - See copyright notice